Here are five BAD root cause analysis questions one should never ask, plus some MUCH BETTER options.

 Without direction and feedback on a consistent basis, people tend to go their own way.
 Similarly, when a leader provides little or no attention or feedback, people care less about their work.
 Plus, a lack of feedback can cause one’s attention to drift.
 Sheer job boredom, where little interaction with the work environment or equipment occurs, has a similar effect.

-As a plant manager, if someone on my team was not paying attention, I would start with one question.
+As a plant manager, if someone on my team did not pay attention, I would start with one question.
 How did we somehow fail to design a work environment that keeps everyone’s attention?
 Multiple strategies exist to help keep people focused – what was missing or failed?
 Also, these strategies must be flexed from day to day to accommodate shifts in workforce cognition levels.
-What daily strategies do your leaders use to keep their work teams focused?

 One best practice uses work environment cues to keep peoples’ attention on task.
 Signs and supervisor warnings are two weak examples.
 More effectively, wearable devices can notify a person when they enter a relatively high-risk work area.
 Pop-up box and drop-down menu design play key roles in helping people complete tablet-based forms accurately and quickly.